ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 ### 4.3.
 Implementation of a New Dataset

 As a new dataset, the FashionMNIST was chosen as it is a popular and rather lightweigth model.
 Firstly, the datasets are obtaied from torchvision's dataset and loaded in the program.
-For instance, FashionMNIST is loaded as follows:
+For instance, FashionMNIST is loaded as follows (the implementation is inspired from [[7]](#7)):

 ```tsql
 train_dataset = FashionMNIST(root='./data', train=True, download=True, transform=transform)